- What type of posts are offered?

 The RCPCH team will give you an ‘application pack’ to complete, together with guidance, and will support you in completing this.
 The application pack consists of important documents we must receive before we can progress your application any further.
 These items must be provided in the form of clear, scanned colour copies.

 At the same time your host Trust will be given its own application pack or ‘Trust pack’ to complete.
 This involves providing the College with additional important documents that we will need to progress the application further.

-This process usually takes 1-2 months.
+This process usually takes at least two months.
 Please be aware that the host Trust may sometimes take longer than this to complete their documents and this should be no cause for concern.
 The RCPCH team will liaise and keep both parties informed during this process.